alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/2-domain-models/Recipe.md

 In this recipe we will help you convert the [recipe models](../../../java-to-kotlin/src/main/java/nl/rabobank/kotlinmovement/recipes/model) to kotlin.
 To keep the Java files concise, we have used `Lombok` library annotations to generate the `getters`, `setters` , `contructor`, `equals` and `hashcode`.
-At the end you, when all `Java` has been converted, we can simply remove dependency on Lombok.
+At the end , when all `Java` code has been converted, we can simply remove dependency on Lombok.

 ## Convert domain models